 I looked at my blade in disgust, noting the blood and the grime on the surface.
-It likely also was deathly poisonous due to the venom splattered all over on it.
+It likely also was lethally poisonous due to the venom splattered all over on it.

 Bloody irony, I thought, mentally picturing myself scratching a finger open to the sharp blade and then developing a taste for human flesh as a result.

 What a heroic ending.